igneel64/karna/README.md

 To run the tests, simply run the `npm run test` command.
 ### End To End
 Additionally there is an `e2e` script that runs a real scenario for a bundler: Build, Ship to the browser, Validate the result.

+## Steps ahead & known issues that will be fixed
+- [ ] Definitions e.g. (As webpack Define plugin)
+- [ ] Browser package.json field as an object
+- [ ] Bundle and run a React/ReactDOM project